progit/progit/de/05-distributed-git/01-chapter5.markdown

 <!--If you want Git to try a bit more intelligently to resolve the conflict, you can pass a `-3` option to it, which makes Git attempt a three-way merge.
 This option isn’t on by default because it doesn’t work if the commit the patch says it was based on isn’t in your repository.
 If you do have that commit — if the patch was based on a public commit — then the `-3` option is generally much smarter about applying a conflicting patch:-->

-Wenn Du willst, daß Git versucht, einen Konflikt etwas intelligenter zu lösen, kannst Du die `-3` Option angeben, so daß Git einen 3-Wege-Merge versucht.
+Wenn Du willst, dass Git versucht, einen Konflikt etwas intelligenter zu lösen, kannst Du die `-3` Option angeben, sodass Git einen 3-Wege-Merge versucht.
 Dies ist deshalb nicht der Standard, weil ein 3-Wege-Merge nicht funktioniert, wenn der Commit, auf dem der Patch basiert, nicht Teil Deines Repositories ist.
 Wenn Du den Commit allerdings in Deiner Historie hast, d.h. wenn der Patch auf einem öffentlichen Commit basiert, dann ist die `-3` Option oft die bessere Variante, um einen konfligierenden Patch anzuwenden:

 	$ git am -3 0001-seeing-if-this-helps-the-gem.patch
 	Applying: seeing if this helps the gem